li223/ChandlerSharpPlus/README.md

 # ChandlerSharpPlus
 I dont even know at this point.
-[Naam made a thing](https://github.com/NaamloosDT/CHANdler) so I made a thing for [his thing](https://github.com/NaamloosDT/CHANdler) so now it's a clusterfuck of things.
+[Naam made a thing](https://github.com/Naamloos/CHANdler) so I made a thing for [his thing](https://github.com/Naamloos/CHANdler) so now it's a clusterfuck of things.

-My personal fork if you want ~~broken~~ fresh updates -> [Li223 Chandler](https://github.com/li223/Chandler)
+The main repo can be found at: https://github.com/Naamloos/CHANdler

 # Example
 ```cs